-French is an introductory course designed to give students the opportunity to experience various aspects of French life and culture.
+The French course is an introductory course designed to give students the opportunity to experience various aspects of French life and culture.
 The course aims to help students develop the ability to communicate in French in a fun and practical manner.
 Students will use their creativity, ingenuity, deductive reasoning, and initiative to develop their language skills through a variety of exciting activities.
+The study of French continues through to the end of Year 8.

-Key components of the program Language Skills Development
+Key components of the program

+Language Skills Development